alepharchives/ULib/README.md

 ULib - C++ library
 ==================

 ULib is a highly optimized class framework for writing C++ applications.
 I wrote this framework as my tool for writing applications in various contexts.
 It is a result of many years of work as C++ programmer.
 I think, in my opinion, that its strongest points are simplicity, efficiency and sophisticate debugging.
 This framework offers a class foundation that disables language features that consume memory or introduce runtime overhead, such as rtti and exception handling, and assumes one will mostly be linking applications with other pure C based libraries rather than using the overhead of the standard C++ library and other similar class frameworks.
-It include as application example a powerful search engine with relative web interface and a multi purpose server (plugin oriented) which results, out of [John Fremlin accurate investigations](http://john.freml.in/ulib-fast-io-framework), to be one of the faster web application frameworks for serving small dynamic webpages (and also make easier the usage of shell scripts for CGI application)
+It include as application example a powerful search engine with relative [web interface](https://github.com/stefanocasazza/ULib/blob/master/examples/IR/ir_web.usp) and a multi purpose server (plugin oriented) which results, out of [John Fremlin accurate investigations](http://john.freml.in/ulib-fast-io-framework), to be one of the fastest web application frameworks for serving small dynamic webpages (and also make easier the usage of shell scripts for CGI application)

 Quickstart